 Did You Know?

-Because of its unusual length, "The Day They Hanged Kid Curry" was not included in the Alias Smith and Jones
+Because of this episode's unusual runtime, "The Day They Hanged Kid Curry" was not included as a part of the standard Alias Smith and Jones

 (1971) rerun package.
-It occasionally appeared in syndication as a movie under its own name, with the series title bluntly edited out of the regular opening credits.
+It occasionally appeared in syndication as a TV movie, under its own name, with the series title bluntly edited out of the regular series' opening credits.
 See more